Do You Need Chlorine for Above Ground Pool? Complete Guide

 Safety Considerations

 Never swim immediately after adding chlorine.
-Wait until levels drop below 5 ppm before entering the water.
+Wait until levels drop to 4 ppm or below before entering the water.
 Store chlorine products in cool, dry locations away from other pool chemicals to prevent dangerous reactions.

 When handling liquid chlorine, wear safety glasses and avoid skin contact.
 Add chlorine to water, never water to chlorine, to prevent dangerous chemical reactions.